 Pastry cream is indispensable in the pastry kitchen — it can be used to fill puffs, eclairs, used as a filling in cakes and tarts, and be transformed into creme mousseline or creme chibouste.
 Make sure you have everything ready and set your work station up properly and you will produce perfect pastry cream every time!

-by weight by volume
+by volume by weight

 4 cups whole milk 896 grams whole milk